FAQs About Medical Malpractice Cases

 "Failure to diagnose" means that your doctor completely overlooked your illness or condition that he should have been able to diagnose if he had followed the proper standard of care.
 He did not diagnose anything, when in fact he should have.
 For example, maybe he overlooked a cancerous growth clearly visible on an X-ray.
 “Misdiagnosis” is similar, except that the doctor did reach a diagnosis, but the wrong one.
 For example, he may have told you that you were suffering from a rectal hernia when in fact it was rectal cancer.
 It can mean that a doctor or physician did not diagnose a disease such as cancer.
 It can also mean that a delayed diagnosis caused delay in treatment, thereby increasing the patient's risk.
 Failure to diagnose and misdiagnosis are common grounds for malpractice claims.What Are the Most Common Types of Malpractice?

-Common medical errors include: misdiagnosis, pharmaceutical (medication, prescription) errors, surgical mistakes, anesthesia errors, emergency room errors, radiology errors (failure to read or properly interpret X-rays, MRIs, cat scans, etc.) and failure to properly diagnose or treat cancer.What is the Statute of Limitations for Medical Malpractice Cases?
+At Michaels & Smolak, our Syracuse medical malpractice attorneys have seen it all.
+There are an infinite number of ways a doctor can make a mistake.
+The most common medical errors include: misdiagnosis, pharmaceutical (medication, prescription) errors, surgical mistakes, anesthesia errors, emergency room errors, radiology errors (failure to read or properly interpret X-rays, MRIs, cat scans, etc.) and failure to properly diagnose or treat cancer.What is the Statute of Limitations for Medical Malpractice Cases?

 In New York, medical malpractice lawsuits must be brought within two and a half years from the time of the malpractice, or within two and a half years from the date of the last continuous treatment for the condition that gave rise to the injury.
 However, there are exceptions.
 For example, foreign object cases may be brought within one year from the date upon which the foreign object was discovered.
 Sometimes the statute of limitations is “tolled”, i.e., does not start running for a time.
 For example, a child’s statute of limitations does not start to run until he turns 18.
 So his medical malpractice statute of limitations will run out when he turns 20-and-a-half years old.
 Calculating a medical malpractice statute of limitations requires a complete knowledge of the facts and lawyerly skill.
 Contact us to discuss your statute of limitations.Why do I Need a Lawyer with Experience in Medical Malpractice?